deepwell/vim-config/README.md

     vr

 ##Bundles
-You can install bundles in the same way as you would normally do with pathogen (git clone into ~/.vim/bundles).
-However, the installation includes scripts that make managing bundles easier.
+While it is possible to install bundles as you would normally do with pathogen (git clone into ~/.vim/bundles), using vim-config's bundle management scripts is much easier.

 Edit bundles.cfg: